 Colson Corporation

-The Colson Corporation was located in Elyria, OH and manufactured bicycles form 1917 to 1953.
+The Colson Corporation was located in Elyria, OH and manufactured bicycles from 1917 to 1953.
 In 1954 the Evans Products Company bought the bicycle division from Colson and Evans-Colson bicycles were sold until 1962.
 Some of the more interesting bicycles produced were the Hi-Lo which contained a rudimentary two speed transmission in the crank hanger and was shifted by a shifter mounted to the frame.
 Colson produced some of the most outrageous paint schemes in the 1930s on its top-of-the-line Commanders and Imperials.
 Colson used a suspension consisting of rubber cushion(s) on some of its top models.
 Colson produced models for both Goodyear and Firestone including exclusive designs such as the Double Eagle (aka Clipper) for Goodyear and the Super Cruiser (aka Bull Nose) for Firestone.

 Badges: Colson, Scout, Vogue (girls models), Double Eagle and Double Eagle Deluxe (Goodyear), Firestone Cruiser and Super Cruiser, Wings, Rover, Packard, Pilot, Flying Ace, Olympic, Champion, Lincoln